xemantic/github-users-web/README.md

 ## github-users-web-client

 GWT client code which will be transpiled to JS.
-When building the project, this module will provide an artifact it the form of WAR archive containing only compiled static web resources.
+When building the project, this module will provide an artifact in the form of WAR archive containing only compiled static web resources.

 During development the `codeserver` can be started out of this module as well.